MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - The left tile shows the number of unique profiles that the system identified.
 - The right tile shows the number of matches, in total, that were completed across all of your match pairs.
 This tile will provide you more context into the first number—is it a relatively good or poor result?

-Second, you can assess the results of each match pair as shown in #2 in the preceding example — by viewing the number of records that came from this match-pair entity side-by-side with the percentage of successfully matched records.
+Second, you can assess the results of each match pair as shown in #2 in the preceding example—by viewing the number of records that came from this match-pair entity side-by-side with the percentage of successfully matched records.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-view-rule-level.png "View at the rule level")